kostis-codefresh/rollouts-autoscaling-example/README.md

 kubectl top nodes
 ```

-The last command should show you metric for your nodes.
+The last command should show you metrics for your nodes.

 Install Traefik 2.x for the all the canary examples